The $\alpha$-SQG patch problem is illposed in $C^{2,\beta}$ and $W^{2,p}$: Introduction

 \item \textbf{(Geometric~\cite{MR3666567,MR3549626,asqg_nosplash,2112.00191})} time-dependent domains $\Omega_t$ whose boundary ``moves'' with velocity field $v$;

 \item \textbf{(Eulerian~\cite{MR2142632})} characteristic functions $\chi_{\Omega_t}$ that solve \eqref{eq:aSQG} in the sense of distributions. \end{itemize}

 Starting from Gancedo's work \cite{MR2397460} on $H^3$ wellposedness, the contour dynamics approach has seen great success over the years.
 This formulation of the $\alpha$-SQG problem allows the use of powerful tools from functional and harmonic analysis.
 The principal idea builds on the observation rooted in \cite{MR2716577} that the tangential velocity does not change the shape of the patch, and involves suitably modifying the tangential velocity so that the contour equation can satisfy favorable energy estimates.
 Since~\cite{MR2397460}, the wellposedness of contour equations has been established for the range of $ 0< \alpha < 2$ including the velocity more singular than the SQG equation~\cite{MR2928091}.
 Related to our study here is the recent work~\cite{MR4235799}, where the authors successfully proved, among other things, the wellposedness of the $\alpha$-patch problem to $H^2$ when $0 < \alpha <\frac{1}{2}$.
-See also \cite{2105.10982} for $H^{2+}$ when $\alpha = \frac{1}{2}$ the SQG case.
+See also \cite{2105.10982} for $H^{2+}$ when $\alpha = \frac{1}{2}$ the SQG case and \cite{2310.15963,2402.06364} for recent progress on long time wellposedness.

 On the other hand, the geometric definition, introduced in \cite{MR3666567} by the second author, Yao, and Zlato\v{s}, is intrinsic to the Biot-Savart law.
 This point of view allows the authors to prove $H^3$ uniqueness in a large class of patch solutions independent of contour equations.
 And it provides a framework of the singularity formulation for the $\alpha$-patch problem in a half-plane setting with small $\alpha< 1/24$ in \cite{MR3549626}, where boundaries of patches remain in touch with the boundary of the half-plane for all times before the singularity occurs.
 The same scenario was revisited in \cite{MR4235799}, showing the singularity formulation for $\alpha <1/6$.
 This geometric definition was also used very recently in \cite{asqg_nosplash,2112.00191} to rule out various splash singularities under smoothness assumptions, extending the work~\cite{MR3181769}.
 It remains open whether the original $\alpha$-patch problem in the whole space can develop a singularity.